mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ]
 ```

-> ## '/api/rooms/id/:id'
+> ## '/api/rooms/:id'
 > * Takes in a room_id parameter in the url.
-> * Returns a single room's details in an array of a single room object.
+> * Returns an array containing a single room object.
 ```
-// sample response from the '/api/rooms/id/:id' GET route [
+// sample response from this route
+[
     {
         "room_id": 21,